Vegan Ingredient Checker & Ethical Source Model

 • Ingredients: Sugar, Glucose Syrup, Gelatin, Red 40.

 • The Verdict: NOT VEGAN.
-The culprit here is Gelatin (boiled animal skin/bones).
+The culprit here is Gelatin (hydrolyzed animal connective tissue).
 Note: Red 40 is petroleum-based (synthetic), whereas Carmine (Red 4) is made from crushed beetles.
 Both are controversial, but Gelatin is the hard 'No'.

 Labeling Loopholes & Safety FAQs